defender01/rahatrahman.github.io/_pages/about.md

 Hi, this is Rahat.

-I am currently working as research assistant at [Artificial Intelligence and Cybernetics (AGenCy) Lab, Independent University Bangladesh](https://agencylab.github.io/).
-I am also working as a software engineer at [Enosis Solutions](https://www.enosisbd.com/).
+I am working as a software engineer at [Enosis Solutions](https://www.enosisbd.com/).
+I also work as a research assistant at the [Center for Computational & Data Sciences (CCDS), Independent University Bangladesh](https://agencylab.github.io/).
 I received my bachelor’s degree in Computer Science and Engineering from the [University of Dhaka](https://www.cse.du.ac.bd/).

 News
 ======
+- **[September 2023]** Started working at [CCDS, Independendent University Bangladesh](https://ccds.ai/) as a Research Assistant
 - **[February 2022]** Started working at [AGenCy Lab, Independendent University Bangladesh](https://agencylab.github.io/) as a Research Assistant
 - **[November 2021]** Joined [Enosis Solutions](https://www.enosisbd.com/) as a software engineer.
 - **[June 2021]** Successfully defended undergraduate thesis.